How mental models enhance usability

 How drawing can aid the usability research process

-Senior UX Consultant, Adam Smith, examines the use of mental models – and how drawing can be a useful part of a usability researcher’s armoury.
+We take a look at the use of mental models – and how drawing can be a useful part of a usability researcher’s armoury.

 A lot of usability issues are the result of a mismatch between the mental model of the users, and the conceptual model that a design is using to relay and organise information.
 Conversely, designs that feel intuitive to use often closely match the mental model of the user.